Committee on Communications

 The Committee on Communications is responsible for enhancing communication with ASH members and promoting the science and practice of hematology.

 The Committee on Communications is charged with developing and executing a media relations strategy that demonstrates the value and quality of hematology research and medical care to the press and the public.
-To this end, the Committee oversees the Society’s media relations efforts that seek to promote research presented at the ASH annual meeting and published in Blood, increase the visibility of ASH initiatives that promote clinical research in hematology, and increase the profile of ASH as a leading advocate on issues of importance to hematologists.
+To this end, the Committee oversees the Society’s media relations efforts that seek to promote research presented at the ASH annual meeting and published in Blood and Blood Advances, increase the visibility of ASH initiatives that promote clinical research in hematology, and increase the profile of ASH as a leading advocate on issues of importance to hematologists.
 In addition, the Committee works with staff and the Society’s public relations consultants to develop, manage, and evaluate programs and processes that are designed to respond quickly to issues of national importance relating to hematology.
 The Committee continually evaluates the public image of the specialty and ASH to ensure an accurate and positive public perception of hematology.

 Another function of the Committee on Communications is to (in collaboration with other ASH committees) explore the Society’s options for developing patient education materials, or for developing a referral mechanism to direct patients to information already available through other sources.